- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 Doing nothing

-You do not have to replace a missing tooth.
+In some cases, you might not have to replace a missing tooth.
 However, there are consequences of this choice.

 The most obvious consequences are the decline in eating and speaking capabilities.
 The level of impairment will depend on which tooth you are missing.
 Anteriors and premolars are most noticeable when smiling.

-Other teeth will also begin to shift into the empty space.
+Other teeth will also begin to shift into the space.
 While this may not cause a problem initially, it may limit replacement options in the future.

 Requires no financial commitment